yifeiw99/CACTUS_fall2021/syllabus.md

 a.
 Explore the Twitter and Facebook notebooks

 b.
-Using APIs to compile a corpus (e.g. Twitter)
+Using APIs to compile a corpus (e.g. Tweets by a set of users, All Facebook posts by a news outlet)

 c.
 Explore the part of code in the notebooks that converts JSON to CSV.
 Can you try to add more fields to be written into the csv in to the "append_to_csv" command?

-**2. Set up newspaper API and think about what data you want to collect**
+**2. Set up newspapers APIs and think about what data you want to collect**

 a.
 Read and follow the steps at: https://towardsdatascience.com/scraping-news-and-articles-from-public-apis-with-python-be84521d85b9